masikol/barapost/README.md

   Wildcards do work: `./prober.py my_directory/*` will process all files in `'my_directory'`.

 ```
-    -h (--help) --- show help message;
+    -h (--help) --- show help message.
+        '-h' -- brief, '--help' -- full;

     -v (--version) --- show version;

     -d (--indir) --- directory which contains FASTQ or FASTA files meant to be processed.
         I.e. all FASTQ and FASTA files in this direcory will be processed; Files can be gzipped.

     -o (--outdir) --- output directory.
         Default value: `barapost_result`;

     -p (--packet-size) --- size of the packet, i.e. number of sequence to blast in one request.
         Value: integer number [1, 500].
 Default value is 100;

     -a (--algorithm) --- BLASTn algorithm to use for aligning.
         Available values: 'megaBlast', 'discoMegablast', 'blastn'.
         Default is megaBlast;

     -g (--organisms) --- TaxIDs of organisms to align your sequences against.
 I.e. 'nt' database slices.
         You can find your Taxonomy IDs here: https://www.ncbi.nlm.nih.gov/Taxonomy/Browser/wwwtax.cgi
         Format of value (TaxIDs separated by comma):
           <organism1_name>,<organism2_taxid>...
         See Examples #4 and #5 below.
         Spaces are not allowed.
         Default is: full 'nt' database, i.e. no slices.

     -b (--probing-batch-size) --- total number of sequences that will be sent to BLAST server
         during 'prober.py' run.
         You can specify '-b all' to process all your sequeces by 'prober.py'.
         Value: positive integer number.
         Default value is 200;

     -e (--email) --- your email.
 Please, specify your email when you run "prober.py",
         so that the NCBI can contact you if there is a problem.
 See EXAMPLE #2 below.